-Note that in the context of Theorem~\ref{thm:degradearly} stability is clear, since in this case the reconstruction is given by a finite number of fixed point iterations for a Lipschitz-continuous mapping.
-However, using a finite number of iterations, the regularized solution depends on the initial value and thus we loose uniqueness.
-Further note that the same proof can be given for a sequence $(\eta_k)_k$ with $\eta_k \geq \eta_* > 0$.
-In this case one might not obtain the solution $\signalp$ as characterized by Theorem~\ref{thm:degrad} but some element close to this solution where the closeness depends on $\eta_*$.
-Additionally, the rates in the data-fidelity term are only of order $\sqrt{\delta}$.
+Note that, in the context of Theorem~\ref{thm:tol}~\ref{thm:tol-b}, stability of the solutions after a finite number of iterations follows from the Lipschitz continuity of each iterative update.
+When using a finite number of iterations, the regularized solution depends on the initial value, and hence uniqueness of a near-solution is lost.
+Furthermore, a similar proof can be given for step sizes satisfying $\eta_k \geq \eta_* > 0$.
+In this case, the resulting solution may not coincide with $\signal_\plus$ as characterized in Theorem~\ref{thm:reg}, but instead will be close to it, with the degree of closeness depending on $\eta_*$.
+Additionally, the convergence rates in the data-fidelity term are only of order $\sqrt{\delta}$.